davidmanzanares/dsd/Readme.md

 # Dead Simple Deploy
-`dsd` is a simple tool to deploy assets (binary programs, scripts, data) to remote computers.
+`dsd` is a simple tool to deploy assets (binary programs, scripts, data...) to remote computers.

 ## Configuring new deployments
 ```